mteule/StationMeteo/doc/source/modules_description/station.rst

 >>> stat.loop()

 Then checking the resulted added values in the dbms.

+* Note on this example:

+This example will use the dbms connection at it's maximum speed.
+Indeed a new raw string will be parsed and inserted as soon as the last string had been totally inserted.
 Depending of the computers, we note that the quantity of raw strings treated every second can be quite low!

 .. code-block:: console